Dream Job (Easy)

 1st Step: Define your dream job, define yourself.

-The first step is critical and most people seem to gallop it to reach the next step.
-Before knowing what colour of hat you love to wear, how would you buy?
+The first step is critical, and most people seem to gallop it to reach the next step.
+Before knowing what colour of hat you love to wear, how would you buy it?
 Same logic you need to use here.
-Before knowing your values, passions, what turns you on and what turns you off, how would you know what you dream job would look like?
-And if you don’t know what your dream job looks like then how would you find a job?
+Before knowing your values, passions, what turns you on and what turns you off, how would you know what your dream job would look like?
+And if you don’t know what your dream job looks like, then how you would find a job?

-There are series of questions you need to ask yourself before you come to the solution about what is your dream job would look like.
+There are series of questions you need to ask yourself before you come to a solution about what is your dream job would look like.
 Your dream job list could consist of: